BodonFerenc/BodonFerenc.github.io/_posts/2023-08-25-Sync-Function-Execution.md

 The timer-based solution offers unparalleled synchronization, yet it maintains CPUs in an active state until function execution starts.
 Selecting the optimal trigger time requires meticulous consideration, accounting for hardware specifications and network latency.
 For applications demanding utmost precision, this method stands as the optimal choice.

 Following closely is the `peach` approach employing synchronous messages, securing its position as a formidable contender—given that a dedicated thread can be assigned to each worker.
-However, it's noteworthy that this approach is unsupported in kdb+ 4.1. peach handlers exhibit commendable speed, though it necessitates the function's presence on both the controller and worker instances.
+However, it's noteworthy that this approach is unsupported in kdb+ 4.1.
+In contrast, peach handlers exhibit commendable speed and enjoys support in all kdb+ versions.

 For a trifecta of convenience, safety, and efficiency, the employment of one-shot requests emerges as a viable solution.
 This approach ensures expedient execution, all while circumventing potential pitfalls encountered in other methods.